Reduction of $\tau$-tilting modules and torsion pairs: Main results

 Let $U=\rep{2\\1}$, then $U$ is $\tau$-rigid and not a support $\tau$-tilting $A$-module.
 The Bongartz completion of $U$ is given by $T=P_1\oplus P_2\oplus\rep{2\\1} =\rep{1\\2\\3}\oplus\rep{2\\13\\2}\oplus\rep{2\\1}$; hence $C$ is isomorphic to the path algebra given by the quiver

-with the relation $yx=0$, see Example \ref{ex:two-cycle}.
+with the relations $xy=0$ and $yx=0$, that is $C$ is isomorphic to the preprojective algebra of type $A_2$.
 In this case $\lperp{(\tau U)}$ consists of all $A$-modules $M$ such that $\tau U = S_3$ is not a direct summand of $\mathrm{top}\, M$.
-On the other hand, it is easy to see that the only indecomposable $A$-modules which do not belong to $U^\perp$ are $U$, $S_2$ and $\rep{1\\2}$.
+On the other hand, it is easy to see that the only indecomposable $A$-modules in $\lperp{(\tau U)}$ which do not belong to $U^\perp$ are $U$, $P_2$, $S_2$ and $\rep{1\\2}$.
 We can visualize this in the Auslander-Reiten quiver of $\mod A$ as follows (note that the dashed edges are to be identified to form a M\"obius strip):

 The indecomposable summands of $T$ are indicated with rectangles and $\U$ is encircled.
 Note that $\U$ is equivalent to $\mod C$ as shown in Theorem \ref{thm:U-modC}.
 By Theorem \ref{thm:tau-tilting-reduction} we have that $\sttilt C$ can be embedded as an interval in $\sttilt A$.
-We have indicated this embedding in $Q(\sttilt A)$ in Figure \ref{fig:exchange-graph-preproj} by drawing $Q(\sttilt C)$ with double arrows.
+We have indicated this embedding in $Q(\sttilt A)$ in Figure \ref{fig:exchange-graph-preproj} by enclosing the image of $\sttilt C$ in rectangles.

 \end{example}

 \begin{example} Let $A$ be the algebra given by the path algebra of the quiver

 modulo the ideal generated by all paths of length two.